jimenasegurabejar/jimenasegurabejar/README.md

-I also share the summaries through my **[Newsletter](https://cortexdreams.substack.com/)**, so that even a five-year-old child can understand and explain the theoretical frameworks to a 50 year old human being.
+I share the summaries through my **[Newsletter](https://cortexdreams.substack.com/)**, so that even a five-year-old child can understand and explain the theoretical frameworks to a 50 year old human being.

 **Share** 📭